Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Results

 The third research question asks whether the timing and context of entry influence how well new users integrate linguistically.
 The semantic distance analysis uses Sentence-BERT embeddings to track how close newcomer posts are to the weekly language of core users. \Cref{fig:sbert} plots the weekly mean cosine distance for each cohort; values fall in a narrow band between roughly $0.66$ and $0.74$, so absolute effect sizes are modest, and the focus is on the relative ordering of cohorts over time.

 Users who arrive during the arrest period and discuss Epstein have the lowest cosine distance to core discourse and maintain this characteristic throughout the observation window.
-Their weekly trajectories show an initial convergence followed by stable alignment.
+Their weekly trajectories show an initial convergence followed by stable and consistent lower semantic distance over time.
 Death-era cohorts, regardless of topic, stay at higher distances; they do not close the gap with the arrest--engaged cohort over the five months.
 The arrest--not-engaged cohort remains the farthest from the core and is the only cohort whose trajectory changes noticeably when using cross-entropy from bigram language models instead of cosine distance with SBERT (which is why it appears as a dashed line in \Cref{fig:sbert}).

 Overall, the cosine distances vary within a narrow range, so the differences between cohorts are modest in absolute terms.
 Even so, users who arrive during the arrest period and post about Epstein use language that is consistently closest to that of core members.
-Death-era and non-engaged arrest-era users stay farther from core discourse over time, which suggests weaker linguistic integration.
+Death-era and non-engaged arrest-era users stay farther from core discourse over time, which suggests a possible weaker linguistic integration of this cohort.
+We observe that users with higher semantic distance also tend to have shorter retention, although causality cannot be established.